Clustering Airbnb Reviews

-At first glance, the derivation of slope parameters $\bs w_{mg}$ is a challenging task, due to the fact that the penalization term is not differentiable at $\bs w_{mg}$.
-To this end, we write and exploit the concavity of this square-root.
+At first glance, the derivation of slope parameters $\vecw_{mg}$ is a challenging task due to the fact that the penalization term is not differentiable at $\vecw_{mg}$.
+To this end, we write and exploit the concavity of this square root.
 In particular,

-with equality if and only if $\bs w_{mg}=\bs w'_{mg}$.
-Using these inequalities, we can obtain a surrogate function which can be used to obtain parameter estimates (Section~\ref{sec:par_est}).
+with equality if and only if $\vecw_{mg}=\vecw^{*}_{mg}$.
+Using these inequalities, we can obtain a surrogate function that can be used to obtain parameter estimates (Section~\ref{sec:par_est}).